Scania: Geology and geomorphology

-Vegetation and vegetation zones
+Vegetation

 The vast majority of Scania belongs to the European hardwood vegetation zone, a considerable part of which is now agricultural rather than the original forest.
 This zone covers Europe west of Poland and north of the Alps, and includes the British Isles, northern and central France and the countries and regions to the south and southeast of the North Sea up to Denmark.
 A smaller north-eastern part of Scania is part of the pinewood vegetation zone, in which spruce grows naturally.
 Within the larger part, pine may grow together with birch on sandy soil.
 The most common tree is beech.
 Other common trees are willow, oak, ash, alder and elm (which until the 1970s formed a few forests but now is heavily infected by the elm disease).
 Also rather southern trees like walnut tree, chestnut and hornbeam can be found.
 In parks horse chestnut, lime and maple are commonly planted as well.
 Common fruit trees planted in commercial orchards and private gardens include several varieties of apple, pear, cherry and plum; strawberries are commercially cultivated in many locations across the province.
 Examples of wild berries grown in domesticated form are blackberry, raspberry, cloudberry (in the north-east), blueberry, wild strawberry and loganberry.